Catherine O'Hara biography

 co-starred and wrote.

 In 2000, she was reunited with SCTV cast member Eugene Levy in Best In Show, which poked fun at the dog show industry, then they reunited again for A Mighty Wind (2003), playing the folk singing team Mitch & Mickey.
 O'Hara was inducted into Canada's Walk of Fame in 2007.
 In 2012, she really showed off her chops by voicing not one, but three characters for Tim Burton's Frankenweenie.
 O'Hara did the voice work for Mrs. Frankenstein, Weird Girl and the Gym Teacher.
+She most recently starred in the romantic comedy The Right Kind of Wrong(2013). >/p>

 She is married to producer Bo Welch.
 They have two children together.